 Now, when you add a Connected Profile attribute to an audience, the Connected Profile icon will display next to the audience.
 In the past, when your audience metrics changed after adding a Connected Profile attribute, there was no visual cue to help you understand why.
 The Connected Profile icon signals to you that the change occurred because you added a Connected Profile attribute to your audience.
 This alert helps you understand shifting audience sizes as you are building audiences.
 You can hover over the icon in the platform for a tooltip with additional information.

-NCS attributes are sourced from our NCS and data is projected based on our survey ground truth onto the Adult Online Population (AOP).
-Metrics for NCS attribute only audiences are Projected Adult Population and Addressable.
+USCS attributes are sourced from our USCS and data is projected based on our survey ground truth onto the Adult Online Population (AOP).
+Metrics for USCS attribute only audiences are Projected Adult Population and Addressable.
 The Projected Adult Population represents the number of online adults in the U.S. who have the attribute(s) contained in your audience definition.
 It is there to help you size the audience to the total online adult population and goes beyond the devices that Resonate measures directly.

-A good example of moving from a projected NCS attribute only audience to a predicted Connected Profile audience is first creating an audience of Males, Age 25-34.
-This audience contains only Resonate Elements, or NCS data, so you see audience metrics for Projected Adult Population and Addressable.
+A good example of moving from a projected USCS attribute only audience to a predicted Connected Profile audience is first creating an audience of Males, Age 25-34.
+This audience contains only Resonate Elements, or USCS data, so you see audience metrics for Projected Adult Population and Addressable.

 If you add the Atlanta DMA to your audience, you introduce a Connected Profile attribute (Geography data), so you will see the Connected Profile icon.
 You will now see an audience metric for Addressable.